 THREE THINGS YOU CAN DO:

 1. DONATE TO VINNIES NSW's PROTECTION APPEAL so that we can provide vital financial support and accommodation to people seeking protection who are at risk of becoming homeless.
 Donate here .

-2. SHOW THAT YOU STAND WITH PEOPLE SEEKING PROTECTION by displaying our stickers and posters and speaking to people in your local community .
-Contact firstname.lastname@example.org to order your stickers and posters or if you would like more information.
+2. SHOW THAT YOU STAND WITH PEOPLE SEEKING PROTECTION by displaying our stickers and posters and speaking to people in your local community.
+Download our A3 posters here or contact firstname.lastname@example.org to order your stickers and posters.’

 WHAT IS VINNIES NSW DOING FOR THOSE SEEKING PROTECTION?